High Brough Moor services

 High Brough Moor had signs on the A1 pointing to the petrol station only.
 Immediately afterwards were signs advising traffic it can also stop at Scotch Corner.

-The Little Chef was driven into by a truck on 23 February 2016 causing minor structural damage to the restaurant building.
-The restaurant was evacuated around 17:15 and reopened around 17:45 with minimal disruption caused to diners.
+The Little Chef was driven into by a truck on 23 February 2016, causing minor structural damage to the restaurant building.
+The restaurant was briefly evacuated and soon reopened.